11. Why do you oppose drug use?

 Cocaine users have died from overdose, which can cause heart attacks.
 In more general terms, "injecting drugs can damage veins and cause ulcers and gangrene" (quote from same web source).
 Snorting can damage the nose.
 Smoking the junk can cause breathing problems.
 Drug users have so many potential and actual problems that it is not rationally possible to envy them.

-In subsequent years, the media reported that heroin and cocaine use was falling, the snag being that synthetic "designer" drugs like mephedrone were soaring in popularity.
-However, Britain remained the biggest consumer of cocaine in Europe, and this factor need not be regarded as a compliment.
+In subsequent years, the media reported that heroin and cocaine use was falling.
+The drawback being that synthetic "designer" drugs like mephedrone were soaring in popularity.
+However, Britain remained the biggest consumer of cocaine in Europe; this factor need not be regarded as a compliment.
 By 2011, more than 150 new drugs were being monitored.
 There were now eighty online shops selling mephedrone in Britain.
-The proportion of British schoolchildren using cannabis was said to have reduced, but there has been some query in view of the prolific quantities of skunk produced.
+The proportion of British schoolchildren using cannabis was said to have reduced.
+There has been some query in view of the prolific quantities of skunk produced.

 Mephedrone became a cheap alternative to cocaine and Ecstasy, and was classified as a class B drug in 2010.
-This event caused an apparent eclipse, but the new drug returned as an injected substance (the mephedrone powder being dissolved in water and injected).
+The new danger drug revived as an injected substance (the mephedrone powder being dissolved in water and injected).
 This trend became described as an epidemic, victims "using the drug all day, mainly because they are bored."
 Youngsters from the age of 13 were amongst the new addicts.
 Injections could occur up to forty times a day in the surfeit of boredom.
 Even heroin freaks turned to mephedrone.
 However, "drug users are taking huge risks if they inject it."
 In South Wales, dealers began selling a mixture of mephedrone and ketamine, described as a "popular hallucinogenic anaesthetic."
 See The Rise of Heroin's Cheap Rival.
 Agonising bladder problems have been contracted through the use of ketamine, requiring medical operations; high doses can cause death.

 Mephedrone can make users euphoric or sick.
 Like other drugs, this one can overstimulate the heart, and even cause death.
-It became a common "club and street drug," symptomatic of boredom in those failing to understand that they are the toys of illegal drug laboratories spread throughout the world.
-Constant innovations occur in those laboratories wishing to sell their products, and they are gratified by consumer response.
-The entrepreneurs and their victims hope for legalisation, which would not be possible if due education prevailed over boredom and distractions.
+Mephedrone became a common "club and street drug," symptomatic of boredom in those victims failing to understand that they are the toys of illegal drug laboratories spread throughout the world.
+Constant innovations occur in those laboratories wishing to sell their products; they are gratified by consumer response.
+Entrepreneurs and their victims hope for legalisation, which would not be possible if due education prevailed over boredom and distractions.

 5. Cannabis Problems

 Addiction to skunk cannabis is still very much a social problem, with young people selling the drug to pay for their own backward habit.
-This drug can create, e.g., suicidal tendencies, potential physical violence, and psychosis.
+This drug can create, for example, suicidal tendencies, potential physical violence, and psychosis.
 One monitor is cannabis skunk sense.
-Drawbacks are here described in terms of, e.g., 10% of those who try cannabis will become addicted, users may suffer from severe depression, skunk users are 7 times more likely to suffer psychosis than those who use cannabis resin, cannabis smoke deposits three to four times as much tar in the lungs than tobacco smoke, rare head and neck cancers are now being found in young cannabis smokers (the average age for such conditions in tobacco smokers being 64).
+Drawbacks are here described in terms of, for instance, 10 percent of those who try cannabis will become addicted, users may suffer from severe depression, skunk users are 7 times more likely to suffer psychosis than those who use cannabis resin, cannabis smoke deposits three to four times as much tar in the lungs than tobacco smoke, rare head and neck cancers are now being found in young cannabis smokers (the average age for such conditions in tobacco smokers being 64).
 Legaliser lore should face a criminal penalty.

 One of the significant quotes used in the above linked monitor comes from Professor Robin Murray (Institute of Psychiatry): "The Advisory Council on the Misuse of Drugs [ACMD] denied [in 2002] that cannabis was a contributory cause of schizophrenia, continued to deny this for the next two years, and thus misled ministers into repeatedly stating that there was no causal link between cannabis and psychosis" (letter to The Guardian, 19/01/2006).

 The same academic has stated that "the risk of psychosis goes up about six times if one is a long-term heavy cannabis smoker."
 Professor Murray describes how the ACMD "had done a sloppy job of reviewing the evidence; since that time, they have been trying to regain credibility, and now accept that heavy use of cannabis is a risk factor for psychotic illnesses including schizophrenia."
-In the same Guardian article, A Clear Danger from Cannabis (2009), Murray emphasises that "what we need is a major educational campaign to inform the public about the risks associated with heavy use of cannabis, particularly in early adolescence."
+In the same Guardian article, A Clear Danger from Cannabis (2009), the sober Murray emphasised that "what we need is a major educational campaign to inform the public about the risks associated with heavy use of cannabis, particularly in early adolescence."
 A decade later, the number of annual knife attacks in Britain is a staggering indictment of decadent society, accompanied by a lunatic reduction of the police force contrived by those with the highest salaries.

 The Crime Survey for England and Wales affords a basic guide to contemporary peculiarities.
 The Drug Misuse Declared addition to the Survey, applying to 2011/12, reveals the reckless nature of "alternative lifestyle," which has opted in some cases for simultaneous polysubstance use and polydrug use.
 The former means the use of drugs with alcohol, and the latter means the simultaneous use of different drugs.
 The zest for complications in polydrug use means that almost all cases involve the ingestion, to varying degrees, of cannabis, powder cocaine, Ecstasy, and/or amphetamines.
 Enthusiasm for self-damage may be taken as a significator of an ailing alternative society.